mithem/compolvo/README.md

 After the containers are running, you can access the frontend at http://localhost:8080.

-For detailed usage instructions, check out the [User Guide](documentation/user_guide.md).
+For detailed usage instructions and other project-related documentation, check out the [Documentation](documentation.pdf).

 ### User Credentials